iranjith4/Paytm_iOS_App_Kit/README.md

 http://paywithpaytm.com/developer/paytm_api_doc?target=txn-status-api

 # Steps to configure via PODS
-1. Pod init in the project Directory.
+1. Do a 'pod init' in the project Directory if you don't have a pod added already.
 It will create a Podfile.
-2. Add source 'https://github.com/Paytm-Payments/Paytm_iOS_App_Kit.git' at the top of the podfile
+2. Add `source 'https://github.com/Paytm-Payments/Paytm_iOS_App_Kit.git'` at the top of the podfile
-3. Add pod 'Paytm-Payments' in the pod file.
+3. Add `pod 'Paytm-Payments'` in the pod file under the `target 'App Name' do`.
-4. Save and run pod install in the terminal
+4. Save and run `pod install` in the terminal, in which pod file is there.
 5. Open xcorkspace
 6. Go to App Target -> Build Phases -> Link Binaries with libraries and add **SystemConfiguaration.framework**
 7. Go to Pods Target -> Build Phases -> Link Binaries with libraries and add drag libPaymentsSDK.a there From Pods Resources